HELPING CITIES WORLDWIDE HARNESS THE POWER OF THE SOCIAL ECONOMY

 The Summit is the premier event to learn about nighttime economy safety, vibrancy and planning.
-Washington, DC is the host city.
+The 2021 Summit will be virtual.
 In addition to the regular focus on Building Blocks this Summit will showcase city responses to COVID-19.
-February 26-28.
+March 1-2.

 BUILDING BLOCKS OF A SOCIABLE CITY PLAN

 RHI provides a comprehensive framework with the building blocks for your city to meet the social experience demands of residents and visitors.